gabkhazak/Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _Jbox____ machine can accept connections from the Internet.
+Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_ 173.33.194.163
+- Add whitelisted IP addresses: Home IP Address 173.33.194.163

-Machines within the network can only be accessed by _Jbox IP 10.0.0.4____.
+Machines within the network can only be accessed by Jump Box Private IP: 10.0.0.4, Public IP: 104.42.220.69.
 - Which machine did you allow to access your ELK VM?
-Jbox Virtual Machine  What was its IP address?_10.0.0.4
+Jbox Virtual Machine What was its IP address?
+Private IP:10.0.0.4, Public IP: 104.42.220.69.

 A summary of the access policies in place can be found in the table below.